-There are many papers on topics related to the encoding of the operational semantics of the π -calculus into formal systems.
-Honsell, Miculan, and Scagnetto [18], for example, encode the π -calculus in Coq and assume that there are an infinite number of global names.
+There are many papers on topics related to the encoding of the operational semantics of the $\pi$ -calculus into formal systems.
+In [6], Despeyroux presented an encoding of one-step transitions for the $\pi$ -calculus using Coq but she did not consider the problem of computing bisimulation.
+Honsell, Miculan, and Scagnetto [18] encode the $\pi$ -calculus in Coq and assume that there are an infinite number of global names.
 They then build formal mechanisms to support notions such as "freshness" within a scope, substitution of names, occurrences of names in expressions, etc. Gabbay [9] does something similar but uses a certain kind of set theory [10] to help develop his formal mechanisms.
 Hirschkoff [15] also used Coq but employed deBruijn numbers [5] instead of explicit names.
-In [6], Despeyroux encodes names as parameter in Coq, with additional axioms formalizing, among others, the decidability of equality of names.
-In all of these projects, formalizing names and their scopes, occurrences, freshness, and substitution is considerable work.
-In our approach, much of this same work is required, of course, but it is available in rather old technology, particularly, via Church's Simple Theory of Types (where bindings and terms and formulas was put on a firm foundation via λ -terms), Gentzen's sequent calculus and central cut-elimination theorem, Huet's unification procedure for λ -terms, etc. More modern work on proof search in higher-order logics is also available to make our task easier and more declarative.
+In those paper that address bisimulation, formalizing names and their scopes, occurrences, freshness, and substitution is considerable work.
+In our approach, much of this same work is required, of course, but it is available in rather old technology, particularly, via Church's Simple Theory of Types (where bindings and terms and formulas was put on a firm foundation via $\lambda$ -terms), Gentzen's sequent calculus and central cut-elimination theorem, Huet's unification procedure for $\lambda$ -terms, etc. More modern work on proof search in higher-order logics is also available to make our task easier and more declarative.

-The encoding of late transition of π -calculus using HOAS and its related advantages have been studied in a number of previous works [17, 25, 6, 18, 36, 26].
+The encoding of late transition of $\pi$ -calculus using HOAS and its related advantages have been studied in a number of previous works [17, 25, 6, 18, 36, 26].
 Our encoding, presented as a definition in Figure 2, has appeared in [26].
 The material on proof automation in Section 6 clearly seems related to work on symbolic bisimulation (for example, see [3, 14]) and work on using unification and logic programming techniques to compute symbolic bisimulations (see, for example, [1, 2]).
 Since the technologies used to describe these other approaches is rather different than what is described here, a detailed comparison is left for future work.

-It is, of course, interesting to consider the general π -calculus where infinite behaviors are allowed (by including! or recursive definitions).
+It is, of course, interesting to consider the general $\pi$ -calculus where infinite behaviors are allowed (by including ! or recursive definitions).
 In such cases, one might be able to still do many proofs involving bisimulation if the proof system included induction and co-induction inference rules.
-Inference rules for induction and co-induction appropriate for the sequent calculus has been presented in [29] and a version of these rules that also involves the ∇ quantifier has been presented in the first author's PhD [41].
-The encoding of π -calculus involving! and a formalization of late bisimulation have been presented in [41].
+Inference rules for induction and co-induction appropriate for the sequent calculus has been presented in [29] and a version of these rules that also involves the $\nabla$ quantifier has been presented in the first author's PhD [41].
+The encoding of $\pi$ -calculus involving ! and a formalization of late bisimulation have been presented in [41].
 Open bisimulation, however, has not been studied in this setting.
-We plan to investigate further how these stronger proof systems can be used establish properties about π -calculus expressions with infinite behaviors.
+We plan to investigate further how these stronger proof systems can be used establish properties about $\pi$ -calculus expressions with infinite behaviors.

 Specifications of operational semantics using a meta-logic should make it possible to formally prove properties concerning that operational semantics.
 This was the case, for example, with specifications of the evaluation and typing of simple functional and imperative programming languages: a number of common theorems (determinacy of evaluation, subject-reduction, etc) can be naturally inferred using meta-logical specifications [21].
-We plan to investigate using our meta-logic (also incorporating rules for induction and co-induction) for formally proving parts of the theory of the π -calculus.
+We plan to investigate using our meta-logic (also incorporating rules for induction and co-induction) for formally proving parts of the theory of the $\pi$ -calculus.
 It seems, for example, rather transparent to prove that open bisimilarity is a congruence in our setting.